sisoe24/Nuke-Tools/README.md

 - Execute BlinkScript

-  The extension will create a blinkscript node named after the current active file.
+  The extension will create a blinkscript node named after the currently active file.
-  If the node already exists, then it will only modified the code and recompile it.
+  If the node already exists, it will only modify the code and recompile it.

   The accepted file extension code are `.cpp` or `.blink`.